sinha-19/DS-Interview-Guide/04_Linked_Lists.md

-# 4. Linked Lists
+# 04. Linked Lists

 ---

 ## What is a Linked List?

-A **linked list** is a linear data structure where elements (nodes) are stored in non-contiguous memory locations.
-Each node contains data and a reference (pointer) to the next node in the sequence.
+A **linked list** is a linear data structure where each element (node) contains data and a reference (pointer) to the next node in the sequence.

 ---